Lifestyle, genetics, disorders (such as low thyroid hormone levels or kidney disease), drugs, or a combination can contribute.

-Levels of lipoproteins and therefore lipids, particularly LDL cholesterol, increase slightly as people age.
+Levels of lipoproteins and therefore lipids, particularly low-density lipoprotein (LDL) cholesterol, increase slightly as people age.
 Levels are normally slightly higher in men than in women, but levels increase in women after menopause.
 The increase in levels of lipoproteins that occurs with age can result in dyslipidemia.

 The total cholesterol level is only a general guide to the risk of atherosclerosis.
 Levels of the components of total cholesterol—particularly LDL and HDL cholesterol—are more important.
 A high level of LDL (bad) cholesterol increases the risk.
-A high level of HDL (good) cholesterol is not considered a disorder because it decreases the risk of atherosclerosis.
-However, a low level of HDL cholesterol (defined as less than 40 mg/dL) increases the risk.
-Experts consider an LDL cholesterol level of less than 100 mg/dL optimal.
+A high level of HDL (good) cholesterol is not usually considered a disorder because it decreases the risk of atherosclerosis.
+However, a low level of HDL cholesterol (defined as less than 40 mg/dL [less than 1 mmol/L]) is associated with increased risk.
+Experts consider an LDL cholesterol level of less than 100 mg/dL (2.6 mmol/L) desirable.

-A high level of HDL—the good—cholesterol is usually beneficial and is not considered a disorder.
+A high level of HDL—the good—cholesterol may be beneficial and is not considered a disorder.
 A level that is too low increases the risk of atherosclerosis.